• Skip to primary navigation

-Simple Battery Voltage Level Indicator Circuit using 3 LED is small circuit to show battery voltage with 3 LED
+To begin with, Battery Voltage Level Indicator Circuit using 3 LED is small circuit to show battery voltage with 3 LED.

 What is a Battery Voltage Level Indicator Circuit using 3 LED:

-This is simple electronic circuit known as Simple Battery Voltage Level Indicator Circuit using 3 LED it show battery voltage with LED lights.
+This simple electronic circuit, known as a 3-LED Battery Voltage Level Indicator, shows battery voltage with LED lights.

 How to Build: